yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 It’s entirely possible that after calling `start()` that PyGrid requests for the worker to keep waiting and check back in at a later time.
 PyGrid will need to serve a timestamp to the worker notifying it of when to check back in.
 It should be noted that the worker will not need to call `start()` again at this later point; instead, the worker will simply go into "sleep mode" until that time.
 This will disable the socket connection and start a timer.

-When the `on('ready')` event listener is triggered, this means that the worker has been chosen to participate by PyGrid and the model, training plan, and client configuration have been downloaded.
+When the `on('ready')` event listener is triggered, this means that the worker has been chosen to participate by PyGrid and the model, plan(s), protocol(s), and client configuration have been downloaded.
 Again, this magically happens in the background.
-At this point, the developer will likely batch their input and label data sets, and the worker may begin to run `executeTrainingPlan()`.
+At this point, the developer will likely batch their input and label data sets, and the worker may begin to run `executePlan()` against one of their plans.

-Once the plan is fully trained, we must check if there is a protocol the worker needs to run.
-Assuming there isn’t, we can run `report()` which will then upload the resulting model diff back to PyGrid for aggregation into the global model.
-However, if a protocol is present, it will need to be run by calling `executeProtocol()`.
+Once the plan is fully trained, the developer may opt to run a protocol with a group of other workers.
+We can do this by calling `executeProtocol()` against one of their protocols.
 The trained model will automatically be passed into the `executeProtocol()` function in the background.

 You can expect the code sample above to change slightly between the various worker libraries.
 It’s worth considering that the mobile workers are also plagued by different concerns like detecting when the user is awake or asleep, determining charge status, and being limited to execution time limits for background tasks to name a few.
 It will be up to the mobile libraries themselves to do the detection of this criteria (battery level, charging/not-charging, internet connection speed, and asleep/awake), and we will provide reasonable default levels.
 However, any of these criteria should be allowed to be overridden by the developer as per their specific use-case.